-Exclusive: EU regulators expected to clear $25 billion Abbott, St Jude deal: source
+Exclusive: EU regulators seen clearing $25 billion Abbott, St Jude deal: source

 Mergers in the sector have underscored the pressure felt by medical equipment makers to scale up and offer a wider range of products to hospital customers.

-(Reporting by Foo Yun Chee, additional reporting by Natalie Grover in Bengaluru; Editing by Adrian Croft/Ruth Pitchford)
+Reporting by Foo Yun Chee in Brussels; Additional reporting by Natalie Grover in Bengaluru and Ransdell Pierson in New York; Editing by Ruth Pitchford and Matthew Lewis